Authentication

 grant_typestring (required)Must be client_credentials

 scopestring (required)Space-separated list of scopes.
 Cannot include user-context scopes — client credentials tokens have no user subject.
+Note that no scope grants this token API access: the endpoints it can reach are the ones requiring none.

 client_idstring (required)id of the registered client.
 May be omitted here when credentials are sent via HTTP Basic auth (client_secret_basic).